saitamasahil/Pixel-Launcher-Extended/README.md

 ### Pixel Launcher Extended crashes while going to recent tab
 Turn off **Overview suggestions** from Pixel Launcher's settings.

+### Quick Search Bar not opening
+Make sure your rom has proper GApps.
+Also if your rom doesn't have Google App then download it from play store.

 ### Pixel Launcher Extended not showing in default home settings
 Uninstall updates of the Pixel Launcher app and reboot your device.